 Art.
-4(1) c and 4(2)b of Regulation (EU) 2018/1727 state that first, Eurojust is competent to assist the competent authorities of the Member States (MS) in ensuring the best possible coordination of investigations and prosecutions.
-Secondly, Eurojust may issue a written opinion to indicate the MS most competent to prosecute.
+4(1) c and 4(2)b of Regulation (EU) 2018/1727 states that Eurojust is competent to assist the competent authorities of the Member States (MS) in ensuring the best possible coordination of investigations and prosecutions.
+Moreover, Eurojust may issue a written opinion to indicate that the MS is most competent to prosecute.
 Hence, Eurojust is more suited to tackle this issue both in the early stages of the investigation through assistance and cooperation and ultimately recommending competent jurisdiction.
 For instance, there is a growing number of parallel proceedings detected by Eurojust via Article 13(7)(a), from 10 notifications received by Eurojust to 49 in 2017.
 This increase shows that dialogue and mutual trust are the main elements that Member States value to find a standard solution.
 Thanks to Eurojust, relevant details can be brought to the attention of the competent national authorities, which may decide to open an investigation.
 In complex cases, Eurojust proposes the creation of a JIT, which facilitates and coordinates further studies.

-The European Law Institute published a Draft Legislative Proposals prevent and resolve conflicts of jurisdiction, thereby ensuring the protection of the above-mentioned ne bis in idem principle.
+In 2017, the European Law Institute published a Draft Legislative Proposals aiming to prevent parallel proceedings and resolve conflicts of jurisdiction, thereby ensuring the protection of the above-mentioned ne bis in idem principle.
 The focus was drawn on guaranteeing legal certainty and foreseeability to achieve this.
-The reports include substantive legality as a relevant aspect of Article 47 CFR, which provides inter alia that “everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal previously established by law.
-We consider that the last part “concerning the tribunal established by law” renders problematic in parallel investigations and prosecutions, because the jurisdiction in which a suspect is to be prosecuted is unclear and may remain undecided for an unacceptably period of time.
-Moreover, Article 49 CFR, enshrining the principles of legality and proportionality.
-Some law academics, as Luchtman already predicted in many articles this shortcoming.
+The reports include substantive legality as a relevant aspect of Article 47 CFR, which provides, among other things, that “everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal previously established by law.
+We consider that the last part “concerning the tribunal established by law” renders problematic in parallel investigations and prosecutions because the jurisdiction in which a suspect is to be prosecuted is unclear and may remain undecided for an unacceptably period.
+Moreover, it enshrines the principles of legality and proportionality.
+Some legal scholars, such as Luchtman, already predicted in many articles this shortcoming.
 He relates the substantive legality principle, foreseeability and choice of forum.
 He argues that insofar as the specific jurisdiction determines the applicability of different national substantive provisions, a new framework to provide for that choice would support the foreseeability of the law for the individual.

 The European Law Institute distinguishes three alternative approaches that would provide the principle of legality the granted role in the CFR in parallel cross-border investigations.

-- The so-called horizontal mechanism, in which the conflicts of jurisdiction and parallel investigations are solved via mutual trust between MS.
+- The so-called horizontal mechanism, in which the conflicts of jurisdiction and parallel investigations are solved via consultation between MS, shall eventuate in an agreement.

-- The vertical mechanism is characterized by a binding supranational decision (issued by Eurojust) in cases where coordination between the national criminal justice authorities has failed.
+- The vertical mechanism is characterised by a binding supranational decision (issued by Eurojust) in cases where coordination between the national criminal justice authorities has failed.

-- Mechanisms for the allocation of criminal jurisdiction in the AFSJ aims to prevent the emergence of conflict of jurisdictions by establishing uniform European rules on the allocation of the exercise of criminal jurisdiction in the AFSJ.
+- The model for the allocation of criminal jurisdiction in the AFSJ aims to prevent the emergence of conflict of jurisdictions by establishing uniform European rules on the allocation of the exercise of criminal jurisdiction in the AFSJ.

 From the three choices, we consider the second one the most suitable.
-On one hand, the horizontal mechanism is what MS are doing right now, which has proven non efficient.
-This is because there is not a uniform procedure that would allow the individual to foresee the consequences of their conduct or which law are they subject to.
-On the other hand, a complete regulatory mechanism that would force MS to accept which jurisdiction is better suited would render too complex to enforce.
+On the one hand, the horizontal mechanism, the current practice between MS, has proven non-efficient.
+This is because there is no uniform procedure that would allow the individual to foresee the consequences of their conduct or which law, they are subject to.
+On the other hand, a complete regulatory mechanism that would force MS to accept which jurisdiction is better suited would render it too complex to enforce.
 This complexity derives from the fact that there are too many factors to assess, which have to be considered in all three models to decide which jurisdiction is more suitable.
-As for example, the nationality and current location of the suspect, the place where most evidence is located, the interest and protection of victims and witnesses etc. Depending on the specific circumstances of the case at hand makes it difficult to merely stablish that one is more important than the other and therefore each case needs a specific assessment.
+For example, the nationality and current location of the suspect, the place where most evidence is located, the interest and protection of victims and witnesses etc. Depending on the specific circumstances of the case at hand, these factors make it challenging to establish that one is more important than the other; therefore, each case needs a particular assessment.

 So, what can be done now?